 Japan, Malaysia, and Vietnam would be the primary beneficiaries of U.S. membership to the CPTPP, as these countries had pre-existing FTAs with many of the signatories.
 These countries had the most to gain from access to U.S. markets offered under the TPP.

 By withdrawing from the TPP, the U.S. also began to lose its status as the international trade rule-maker.
 Since many CPTPP members use the agreement as a model in negotiating new FTAs, the CPTPP plays an important role in FTA standards.
 Though the United States-Mexico-Canada Agreement (USMCA) did help the U.S. reassert itself as a trade rule-maker, returning to the CPTPP would amplify this and strengthen U.S. influence in the Indo-Pacific region in relation to China.

 As one of the 4 original members of the P-4 group, the Government of Brunei viewed the TPP as a policy instrument which could help promote economic diversification in Brunei.
-The withdraw of the United States from the TPP has not fundamentally changed that position and Brunei continues to participate in the TPP-11 process of exploring ways of bringing the TPP agreement into force without the U.S. In addition, Brunei continues to explore ways of leveraging its participation in the formation of the ASEAN Economic Community (AEC) and in the RCEP negotiations as catalysts for supporting economic diversification.
+Since Brunei has not yet ratified the CPTPP, the agreement has not taken effect in the country.
+Brunei’s Second Finance and Economy Minister Amin Liew Abdullah recognized the benefits of both the CPTPP and the proposed Regional Comprehensive Economic Partnership (RCEP) for Brunei, citing trade liberalization, trade rules, progressive reforms, and regional integration.
+In addition, Brunei continues to explore ways of leveraging its participation in the RCEP negotiations as catalysts for supporting economic diversification.